Subsentient/volition/README.md

 If you wish to contribute to Volition, here are the requirements for your code to be seriously considered for merging.

-* You must surrender the copyright to me, because as stated earlier, there may be an enterprise version of Volition in the future that is not GPLv3 licensed.
-In order to make that legal, I must have copyright control.
 * You must write your code with the same styling as the rest of the codebase.
 * You must use tabs, not spaces.
 * You must know C++ **well**.
 * I will not accept fugly code.
 Volition's codebase must remain high quality.
 I've been burned before with other projects.
 * Do not reinvent the wheel.
-If Volition already has facilities for something, and you are told to use them, use them.
+If Volition already has facilities for something, and you are told to use them, please use them.
 * Do not break portability!
 Most developers are probably on Linux, but that does not mean it's okay to break support for other platforms, especially Windows!
 * Use VLScopedPtr and VLString whenever possible!
 We want to minimize the chance of memory leaks and buffer overflows/corruption.